 I'm actually Italian and Irish.

-My mother's uh Irish.
+My mother's Irish.

 But I used to box as well.

-I just tell you that because we tend to talk with our hands Italians.
+I just tell you that because we tend to talk with our hands, Italians.

-I know we have them out there and the MMA guys, you always find yourself like shadow, don't you?
+You always find yourself like shadow, don't you?

-Shadow boxing, you're practicing your jab, your cross, your hook, your combos.
+You're practicing your jab, your cross, your hook, your combos.

-So I talk with my hands number one, and then number two, I love to like shadow box.
+And then number two, I love to like shadow box.

-So during the break, I'm I'm down here in the studio and people are walking by and they're like, what is this guy doing in there?
+So during the break, I'm down here in the studio and people are walking by and they're like, what is this guy doing in there?

-I'm like shadow boxing.
+I'm like, shadow boxing.

 I got a couple of looks.